facom/Plynet/README.md

 DESCRIPTION:
 -----------------------------------------------------------------------------------------
-*Plynet* is a open source and object-oriented code in python to calculate physical properties of rocky planets.
+*Plynet* is a free and object-oriented code in python to calculate physical properties of rocky planets.
 The aim of this proyect is to compile in just one code several algorithms commonly used in planetary sciences to compute mechanical, thermal and magnetic properties of planets.
 We make use of the OOP paradigm to make a versatile